 - And how do you arrange a funeral?

-These added anxieties only exacerbate what is already an overwhelming and difficult time.
+These are some of those of the anxieties that only exacerbate what is already an overwhelming and difficult time.

-The following guide has been written to help you prioritise the next steps that need to be taken, to include recent changes in procedure during the Coronavirus Pandemic and will answer some of the questions that we are being asked by our clients most often.
+As a result, we have produced this guide to help you prioritise the next steps that need to be taken, including recent changes in procedure during the Coronavirus Pandemic.

 How do I obtain the medical certificate and register the death?